Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Hawkes Processes

 \subsection{Branching Interpretation}

-We now examine how data from a one-dimensional linear Hawkes process can be related to an underlying branching structure as we utilise this concept in Section~\ref{sec_offsprings} to motivate a new parametrisation.
-We discuss here the common branching structure interpretation when $K > 0$.
+We now examine how data from a one-dimensional linear Hawkes process can be related to an underlying branching structure as we utilise this concept in Section~\ref{sec_offsprings} to motivate a new parametrisation and subsequent prior specification for product cannibalisation.
+The extension to multivariate Hawkes processes is straightforward and, for example, discussed in \citet{embrechts_multivariate_2011}.
+Here we consider the common branching structure interpretation when $K > 0$.

 The model in Equation~\ref{eqn:hawkes_simple} can be written as the superposition of Poisson processes \citep{hawkes_cluster_1974} such that the intensity function is a sum of independent Poisson processes.
 Suppose that $j$ events $(t_1 \dots t_j)$ happened before time $t$.
 Then the intensity at time $t$ is the sum of the background process $\mu(t)$ and $j$ offspring processes with intensities $K \, g(t-t_j)$, where each offspring process was \textit{triggered} by a previous event.
 This gives rise to the following branching structure interpretation of a Hawkes process \citep[][p.
 202]{daley_introduction_2003}.
 Data generated from an excitation-only Hawkes process consists of two types of events that come from distinct Poisson processes, where each event is generated by exactly one process \citep{rasmussen_bayesian_2013}: